opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     Detects objects of different sizes in the input image.
 The detected objects are returned as a list of rectangles.

-    :param image: Matrix of type   ``CV_8U``  containing the image in which to detect objects.
+    :param image: Matrix of the type   ``CV_8U``  containing an image where objects are detected.

-    :param objects: Vector of rectangles such that each rectangle contains the detected object.
+    :param objects: Vector of rectangles where each rectangle contains the detected object.

-    :param scaleFactor: Specifies how much the image size is reduced at each image scale.
+    :param scaleFactor: Parameter specifying how much the image size is reduced at each image scale.

-    :param minNeighbors: Speficifes how many neighbors should each candiate rectangle have to retain it.
+    :param minNeighbors: Parameter specifying how many neighbors each candiate rectangle should have to retain it.

-    :param flags: This parameter is not used for new cascade and have the same meaning for old cascade as in function cvHaarDetectObjects.
+    :param flags: Parameter with the same meaning for an old cascade as in the function ``cvHaarDetectObjects``.
+It is not used for a new cascade.

-    :param minSize: The minimum possible object size.
+    :param minSize: Minimum possible object size.
 Objects smaller than that are ignored.

 .. index:: CascadeClassifier::setImage